charles001203/HelloWorld/README.md

 Describe any challenges encountered while building the app.
 * Emulator take a little long to load
-* Coding in Kotlin is very new to me, so it can a little unintuitive sometimes
+* Coding in Kotlin is very new to me, so it can be a little unintuitive sometimes

 ## License